Engineering excellence for the public good

 STRATEGY 1

-Attract, recruit, select and retain diverse students, faculty and staff
+Attract, recruit, develop and retain students, staff and faculty with a variety of viewpoints and experiences

 First year (2022-2023)